-People have been using herbs for thousands of years because of their culinary and medicinal benefits.
-I’ve listed out some of the most popular herbs of the Bible, and what they were traditionally used for.
-Hopefully, you can pick up a tip or two on how to incorporate these Biblical herbs into your diet today.
+People have been using herbs for thousands of years for their culinary and medicinal benefits.
+I want to tell you about some of the most popular herbs of the Bible and what they were traditionally used for as well as how they are still used to this day.

 All parts of the anise plant were used during Biblical times.
 The seeds, leaves and stem were used to cool high temperatures, as well as for other medicinal purposes.

-Bitter herbs are a collective term used for lettuce, horehound, tansy, horseradish, endive and coriander seeds.
-Bitter herbs were mostly used for food.
+Bitter herbs are a collective term used for things like horehound, tansy, horseradish, endive, parsley and coriander seeds.
+Bitter herbs were mostly used for food in the Bible.
 In fact, the people of Israel were commanded to have bitter herbs with their Passover lamb.

 Cassia oil was popularly used as anointing oil during Biblical times.
 Cassia has aromatic properties quite similar to cinnamon.

-Today, Cassia can be used as natural hair care, coloring and conditioning.
-The leaves are harvested, dried, and ground into a powder used for natural hair care.
+Today, cassia is used in natural hair care, coloring and conditioning.
+The leaves are actually harvested, dried and ground into a powder used for the hair.

 Cinnamon, once considered more precious than gold, has some amazing medicinal benefits.
 The bark, where the oil comes from, was traditionally collected for anointing oil, as well as perfume.

-Today, it can be used as an analgesic, antidepressant and sedative, in addition to being a powerful healing herb.
-Frankincense is also a primary ingredient in stress-reducing incenses.
+Today, it can be used as an anti-inflammatory agent, analgesic, antidepressant, and sedative, in addition to being a powerful healing herb.
+Frankincense oil is also a great stress-reducer known to improve anxiety.
+(7)